-This symposium will highlight recent advances in the design and optimization of materials for advanced manufacturing.
-Presentations are sought that illustrate paths toward broadening the advanced manufacturing design space to include new, innovative materials, including but not limited to:
+This symposium will highlight recent advances in the design and optimization of new alloy feedstock materials for AM.
+Presentations are sought that illustrate paths toward broadening the design space to include new, innovative materials, including but not limited to:

-* Computational methods for design of advanced materials with improved properties
+* Computational methods for design of alloys with improved properties

-* Experiments and simulations that aid in understanding the role of physical properties on materials design
+* Experiments and simulations that aid in understanding the role of physical properties on alloy design

 * Advanced characterization techniques that provide insight for materials design